In Simulator, consequences explain the potential effect/impact resulting from a participant’s selections.

-Where does a consequence appear to the participant?
+Where a consequence appears

-- the Full details section is where you can input a lot of detail (no character limit) which the participant can access via the 'more' link (see above screen shot).
+- the Full details section is where you can input a lot of detail (no character limit) which the participant can access via the 'More...' link

-When should I use the Consequence Template?
+When to use the Consequence Template

-There are a number of reasons why using the Consequence Template could be useful;
+There are a number of reasons why using the Consequence Template could be useful:

 It can act as a root source of all content, convenient to check for consistency, quality assurance and character limits.

-How do I use the template?
+How to use the template

 The template is a basic structure to help you manage the content for your service groups and items.
-Simply copy and paste the template as many times as you need, one copy per service item, gradually building up one whole document with all your content in.
+Simply copy and paste the template as many times as you need, one copy per slider item, gradually building up one whole document with all your content in.

 Remember to clearly label the group and item name: adding numbers (e.g Group 1 of 3, or Item 2 of 6) or colours can further help you keep them in order.